Noufalgithub/Noufalgithub/README.md

 ### 👨‍💻 About Me

-- 🔭 I build mobile & web apps using **Flutter** with clean, scalable architecture
+- 🧑‍💻 **5+ years of experience** building mobile applications (native & Flutter)
+- 🔭 Currently focused on building clean and scalable Flutter apps
-- 🌱 Currently exploring better UI/UX practices and performance optimizations
+- 🚀 Passionate about creating seamless UI/UX and well-architected code
-- 🧰 Experienced in **authentication, REST APIs, local storage, file handling, and more**
+- 📲 Experienced in building apps from scratch to production-ready
-- 📝 Sometimes I share insights on [LinkedIn](https://linkedin.com/in/noufal-ibrahim-93b718147/)
+- 📝 I also share dev content on [LinkedIn](https://linkedin.com/in/noufal-ibrahim-93b718147/)

 ---